Utsira/Soda/README.md

 + `default` - string.
 Used by `Soda.textEntry` for default text that can be overwritten by the user.

 + `callback` - function.
 Triggered by completing actions (pressing a button, hitting return in textEntry).
-Note that if a callback refers to the element itself, it needs to be defined outside of the constructor (because within the constructor there is not yet any `self` or other handle to refer to the object.
-See example code below).
+Callbacks are always triggered as `self:callback` (with a colon) so the first argument passed to the callback will always be the sender's self.
   - In `Soda.TextEntry`, callback is triggered by hitting return or the close keyboard button (but not by selecting a different interface element, which closes the keyboard and cancels text entry).
 Callback is passed the string entered.
   - In `Soda.List`, callback is passed the item that was selected
-  - `Soda.Switch` has two callbacks: `callback` (when on state is activated) and `callbackOff`
+  - `Soda.Toggle` and `Soda.Switch` have two callbacks: `callback` (when on state is activated) and `callbackOff`

++ `update` - function.
+Fired every frame, in case an element needs constant live-updating (eg a window displaying constantly changing stats)

 + `on` - flag. `Soda.Switch` is off by default.
 Set this to true to override this behaviour.

 + `hidden` - flag.
 Set to true for elements that are hidden initially.
-(NB make sure you add a button that will `:show()` the element)
+(NB make sure you add a button that will `:show()` or `:toggle()` the element)

 + `shape` - function pointer.
 Set (or override) the default shape of the element.
 Currently, only `Soda.RoundedRectangle` supports blurred panels